zeeguu/api/UpdateToTopics.md

 ## 3. Update the Major topics to the new Topics

 To ensure more consistency among all topics, a new list will be used.
 These will all be placed in the system as **NewTopics** vs the old **Topics**.
+This is done in the migration scripts, where the new topics will be added.

 Currently, the new topics are all under new_topic and new tables to ensure the old topics are still kept.
 At some point, we can drop the old functionality, but we need to update all the **New** to be the default.